 Recording: You must use the Coded UI Test Builder to record your web application test using Internet Explorer.
 You can optionally add validation and custom code for the tested controls using a predefined set of properties as you would normally do for coded UI tests.
-For more information, see Verifying Code by Using Coded User Interface Tests.
+For more information, see Use UI Automation To Test Your Code.

 You cannot record coded UI tests using Google Chrome or Mozilla Firefox browsers.

 Play back with Internet Explorer: When no browser is explicitly specified, tests will run on Internet Explorer by default.
 You can explicitly state the browser to be used by setting the BrowserWindow.CurrentBrowser property in your test code.
 For Internet Explorer, this property should be set to IE or Internet Explorer.

 Play back with non-Internet Explorer web browsers: To play back on non-Internet Explorer web browsers, change BrowserWindow.CurrentBrowser property in your test code to either Firefox or Chrome.

 To play back tests on non-IE web browsers, you must install the Selenium components for Coded UI Cross Browser Testing.